tofuutils/tofuenv/README.md

 Integer (Default: 0)

-By default, console output from tfenv does not print a date stamp or log severity.
+By default, console output from tofuenv does not print a date stamp or log severity.

 To enable this functionality, making normal output equivalent to FILE log output, set to 1.